FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

             var apiInstance = new DefaultApi(config);

+            var usedAudioStream = false;  // bool? | If usedAudioStream is set to true then all calls that have a audioStreamDuration > 0 will be returned  (optional)  (default to false)

             var active = false;  // bool? | If active is set to true then all calls of the nature queued, ringing, inProgress are returned in the query. (optional)  (default to false)

             var to = "to_example";  // string? | Only show Calls to this phone number. (optional)